 The suite of cognitive readiness skills can be viewed as part of the advanced thinking skills that make leaders ready to confront whatever new and complex problems they might face.
 Cognitive readiness is the mental preparation that leaders develop so that they, and their teams, are prepared to face the ongoing dynamic, ill-defined, and unpredictable challenges in the highly disruptive and VUCA-driven business environment.
 The cognitive readiness skills will develop, enhance, or sustain a leader’s ability to navigate successfully in this new normal.

-The EDA has identified the following seven key cognitive readiness skills, collectively known as Paragon7 (Figure 8.2), which will develop, enhance, or sustain a leader’s ability to navigate successfully in this new normal (Hagemann and Bawany 2016b):
+The Executive Development Associates (EDA) has identified the following seven key cognitive readiness skills, collectively known as Paragon7 (See Figure 1), which will develop, enhance, or sustain a leader’s ability to navigate successfully in this new normal:

 1. Mental cognition: Recognize and regulate your thoughts and emotions.